 Gallbladder and part of the common bile duct

-After this surgery, bile from your liver, food from your stomach, and digestive juices from the remaining part of your pancreas all enter your small intestine.
-You can still digest foods, but some people might need to take pancreatic enzymes to help with this.
+After this surgery, bile from your liver, food from your stomach, and digestive juices from the remaining part of your pancreas all go right into your small intestine.
+You can still digest foods, but some people might need to take pancreatic enzyme pills to help with this.

 You may have this surgery if the cancer has spread through your pancreas, but not beyond it.
-This is done less often than the Whipple procedure.
-In this operation, your surgeon removes the following:
+This is done much less often than the types of surgery.
+In this surgery, your surgeon removes the:

 Once your surgeon removes your pancreas, you won’t be able to make pancreatic juices or insulin.
 You’ll have diabetes, so you’ll need to test your blood sugar levels, give yourself insulin shots, and take other steps to keep your blood sugar in check.
-You’ll also need to take pancreatic enzyme pills with food to aid in digestion.
+You’ll also need to take pancreatic enzyme pills to aid in digestion when you eat.

-This surgery might be an option if your cancer is confined to the tail of your pancreas.
-For this operation, your surgeon removes only the tail of your pancreas.
-He or she may also take out part of its body, the middle section.
-The surgeon also usually removes your spleen.
-This operation is not done much because tumors in the tail of the pancreas have usually spread by the time they’re found.
+This surgery might be an option if the cancer is only in the tail of your pancreas.
+For this surgery, your surgeon removes only the tail of your pancreas.
+He or she may also take out part of its body, the middle section, and your spleen.
+This surgery is seldom done because tumors in the tail of the pancreas have usually spread by the time they’re found.

 For more advanced cancers, sometimes other procedures can help with certain symptoms.
 But these surgeries cannot cure the cancer.
-These procedures may help restore your bile flow, allow food to leave your stomach into your small intestine, or ease pain.
+They may help restore bile flow, allow food to leave your stomach and go into your small intestine, or ease pain.

-Surgery to redirect the flow of bile directly into your small intestine
+Surgery to redirect the flow of bile so it goes right into your small intestine

 Surgery to allow your stomach to empty into another part of your small intestine